Skip to content

 1) You cannot treat amblyopia after age 6:

-2) Full Time Patching is Required:
+2) Full-time Time Patching is Required:

-The fact is that at Cook Vision Therapy we have not full-time patched school age children at home for the last 30 years.
+The fact is that at Cook Vision Therapy we have not had full-time patched school-age children at home for the last 30 years.
 It is not necessary.
 Gold standard studies now show that 6 hours a day of patching is as effective as 12 hours a day.
 Two hours a day of patching while playing video games is as effective as 6 hours of passive patching.
 In our office, we prescribe intensive therapy at the very limits of performance for no more than 25 minutes a day (usually 10 minutes).

 3) Amblyopia Is a One-eyed Problem: